priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 - This process helped our team to save cost as the data processing is Serverless
 - It introduced a new way of on-boarding data which helped us to redesign few other existing data on-boarding processes and save money.
 - Previously we were planning to use ECS to on-board the data which would have added complexity, more management and cost.
 By going with this approcah we save cost, time and resource.
 With this I was able to complete more tasks than planned.
 - Our Multiple teams are also planning to use this process from datasource like DynamoDB, etc. Hence, this process was a great value addition for our company.
-It, also helped us to reduce the number of resources to manage and take maxium advantage of serverless architecture.
+It also helped us to reduce the number of resources to manage and take maxium advantage of serverless architecture.

 ## Technical Design